garicula/PizzaParty/README.md

 # PizzaParty
- Calculates how many pizzas should be ordered
+Android Application that calculates how many pizzas should be ordered